-Recently, active research [4-8] is being conducted to automate ICD-9 codes.
+Recently, active research [4-8] has aimed to automate ICD-9 codes.
 Most studies use clinical notes and discharge summaries, which are information-heavy data sources.
 To our knowledge, no study has yet attempted to standardize ICD-9 codes using data sources that contain less information, such as operative reports and diagnoses.
 We propose a Bidirectional Encoder Representations from Transformers (BERT)-based model to predict the ICD-9 code using the operative report and diagnosis.
 BERT [9] has shown remarkable performance in various natural language processing fields.
 However, BERT trained on the general domain corpora has shown a relatively low performance on medical data.
-Therefore, BERTs trained in biomedical corpora are provided separately.
-Additionally, given the nature of clinical data, there are frequent typographical errors, new words, and abbreviations, and the existing word-level BERT is not suitable.
+Therefore, BERT trained in biomedical corpora are provided separately.
+Additionally, given the nature of clinical data, typographical errors, new words, and abbreviations occur frequently; hence, the existing word-level BERT is not suitable.
 Therefore, a Character BERT, also known as character-level BERT, has been proposed [10].
-Although it showed strength in a small amount of data, in a large amount of data it showed weakness.
-We propose a concatenation model that utilizes both word-level BERT and character-level BERT for ICD-9 code automation.
-The proposed model shows F1 score of 0.7610, precision of 0.8164, and recall of 0.7125 performance for ICD-9 code automation.
-We publicly provide the service as a web-based application on http://opti.ziovision.ai/.
+Although Character BERT showed strength in small amounts of data, it showed weakness in large amounts of data.
+We propose a concatenation model that utilizes both word- and character-level BERT for ICD-9 code automation.
+This proposed model showed an F1 score of 0.7610, precision of 0.8164, and recall of 0.7125 for ICD-9 code automation.
+We provide this service as a publicly available web-based application at http://opti.ziovision.ai/.

-2. Materials and Methods
+Methods

-2.1.
 Clinical Data

-From the electronic medical records (EMRs) of two tertiary referral hospitals: the Korea University Anam Hospital and the Korea University Guro Hospital, which are other independent organizations, we collected all surgical records of patients who underwent surgeries in the Department of Surgery between January 2009 and December 2020.
-A surgical record contained patient ID, date, division, surgeon, preoperative diagnosis, postoperative diagnosis, operative report, operative findings, and others (blood loss, complications during surgery, anesthesia, etc.).
+From the electronic medical records (EMRs) of two independent tertiary referral hospitals (Korea University Anam Hospital and Korea University Guro Hospital), we collected all surgical records of patients who underwent surgeries in the Departments of Surgery between January 2009 and December 2020.
+The surgical records contained data on patient ID, date, division, surgeon, preoperative diagnosis, postoperative diagnosis, operative report, operative findings, and others (blood loss, complications during surgery, anesthesia, etc.).
 From all surgical records, date, division, postoperative diagnosis, and operative report were extracted to establish a dataset (Table 1).
-The division had eight components of sub-department in the Department of Surgery: Breast and Endocrine Surgery, Gastroesophageal Surgery, Hepatobiliary Surgery, Colorectal Surgery, Pediatric Surgery, Transplantation and Vascular Surgery, General Surgery, and Acute Care Surgery.
-The postoperative diagnosis was a record written in free-text.
-The operative report comprised three records of an original text and ICD-9-matched code and name.
-Distinct datasets from two institutions were gathered and merged into one dataset.
-The sample sizes of two independent datasets were 45,211 patients for the Korea University Anam Hospital and 35,862 patients for the Korea University Guro Hospital, respectively.
-Ethical clearances were obtained from the respective Institutional Review Boards of the Korea University Anam Hospital and the Korea University Guro Hospital (2021AN0210, 2020GR0511).
+The division included eight sub-departments in the Department of Surgery: Breast and Endocrine Surgery, Gastroesophageal Surgery, Hepatobiliary Surgery, Colorectal Surgery, Pediatric Surgery, Transplantation and Vascular Surgery, General Surgery, and Acute Care Surgery.
+The postoperative diagnosis was a record written in free text.
+The operative report comprised three records of an original text and an ICD-9-matched code and name.
+Distinct datasets from two institutions were gathered and merged.
+The sample sizes of the two independent datasets were 45,211 and 35,862 patients for Korea University Anam Hospital and Korea University Guro Hospital, respectively.
+Ethical clearances were obtained from the respective Institutional Review Boards of Korea University Anam Hospital and Korea University Guro Hospital (2021AN0210, 2020GR0511).